 Discover the enlightenment secrets of orthodox Buddhist masters, revealed for the first time in a mind-expanding autobiography.
-This insider’s memoir advocates using entheogens (substances that generate the divine within), especially cannabis, MDMA, and LSD, in sacred sex rituals to intimately understand the nature of reality.
-Not just an eye-opening introduction to both esoteric and historical Buddhism, it’s a juicy meditation manual crucial for our times.
+This insider’s memoir explores using entheogens (substances that generate the divine within), especially cannabis, MDMA, and LSD, in sacred sex rituals to intimately understand the nature of reality.
+Not just an eye-opening introduction to both esoteric and historical Buddhism, it’s a remarkable, fun and juicy meditation manual.
 This fast-paced account of women and men’s full potential will empower you to get the most out of life!

 Energize, Expand, Understand!

 as your Noble Friend

 ‘My intention is to bring you to the threshold of your mind, then give you a nudge.
 From there, you can draw on your other resources to better understand and work with the nature of reality.’

 ‘We were mildly high on a little pot.
 “Watch this,” she said… My new lover’s face suddenly and completely morphed… I’d just come face-to-face with a Tibetan Buddhist tantric deity.’

 ‘Of course, my date with an archetypal sexual deity is going to be very different than a Tibetan’s.’

 ‘Female ejaculation is not a myth.
 It’s a signpost of connection, both inner and outer, for a woman.
 For some, it’s natural.
 For others, a learned response.
 A woman who has established this connection inside of herself is said to be ‘sexually awakened’.’